Dr Dan Sperrin, Trinity

 Articles on other satirists:

-— 'Imperial Satire Redux: A Political Reading of Dryden's Discourse on Satire', Literature and History [forthcoming in the 2024 November issue]
+— 'Imperial Satire Redux: A Political Reading of Dryden's Discourse on Satire', Literature and History, 33:2 (2024), pp.94-118.
+A new interpretation of Dryden's work on satire as a document of Tory state reason and an intervention in the Jacobite information sphere postdating 1688.

 — 'Hogarth's Don Quixote', Master Drawings, 62:1 (2024), pp.3-20.
-A special issue dedicated to British drawing and engraving.
+An extended study of Hogarth and Cervantes looking at Anglo-Spanish relations postdating the Treaty of Utrecht and at the patronage network overseen John Carteret, 2nd Earl Granville (1690-1763), who had helped to prosecute the Great Northern War.
+This article was published in a special issue of Master Drawings dedicated to British drawing and engraving.
 For those interested in new scholarship on Hogarth, this issue contains a related article on Hogarth's Four Stages of Cruelty written by Jennifer Tonkovich and Laurel O. Peterson.